 The Reduce Edge rule is used to simplify the diagram graph while preserving the topology by merging each expected network line feature or edge object and all its connection points into a schematic diagram junction.
 This type of junction is called a reduction junction.

 Any reduction junction in the resulting diagram aggregates one network line feature or edge object and all its connection points; that is, a reduction junction cannot aggregate several network line features or several edge objects.

 Reduce Edge rules process

 The process operates on each network feature line or network edge object candidate for reduction.
-It detects all its connection points—both its extremity points and any points that are connected along that network feature line or network edge object—and aggregates all those features or objects under a specific reduction junction the rule creates during its execution.
+It detects all its connection points—both its extremity points and any points that are connected along that network feature line or network edge object—and aggregates all those features or objects under a specific reduction junction created during the rule process.

 Connection changes and association reports when reducing edges

 The following examples show how the Reduce Edge rule manages the graph and association reports in different situations:

 Diagram A—Reduce Edge rule processing simple network line features or network edge objects